 67. The Hate U Give by Angie Thomas

-We are truly living in the golden age of young adult literature!
+We are truly living in the golden age of young adult literature.
 No longer is it solely the domain of patronising and/or sentimental guff.
 In fact, it’s probably where some of the most exciting, diverse, and challenging writing is being done – case in point, The Hate U Give by Angie Thomas.
 Despite being quite specific to the situation of racial injustice in policing in the United States (don’t get me wrong, we’ve got our own problems here, too!), it’s found a wide readership in Australia.
 I think that’s because, at its heart, it’s about the symbiotic relationship between fear and oppression, and the bravery it takes to smash down barriers.
+Read my full review of The Hate U Give here.

 72. The Hitchhiker’s Guide To The Galaxy by Douglas Adams